thedavidmeister/erratic-statesman/README.md

 Jira worklog, so hopefully you don't have to search to hard to find the right ID values.

-e.g. assuming you have a Jira worklog with the description "Doing some work" and Toggl times with IDs for this work, 123, 456 and 789.
-Simply change the Jira description to "Doing some work [123 456 789]" and the scanner should be happy.
+e.g. assuming you have a Jira worklog with the description `"Doing some work"` and Toggl times with IDs for this work, `123`, `456` and `789`.
+Simply change the Jira description to `"Doing some work [123 456 789]"` and the scanner should be happy.

 ## Development